fredngu/travel-buddy/README.md

 In the other terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn start` to launch the server.

-In terminal from Postgres you need to make sure thatyou grant privileges to run the application against the database `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO new_user;` and `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO your_user;` and remeber to put you user from Postgres in 'your_user" placeholder.
+In the terminal from Postgres, you need to make sure that you grant privileges to run the application against the database `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO new_user;` and `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO your_user;` and remember to put your user name from Postgres in "your_user" placeholder.

 In the browser, you can click on the button and see the data get loaded.

-The main important bit is that the React project has `proxy` set to `localhost:8080` in the `package.json` file, and that the Express app listens to port 8080 in `server.js`.
+The main important bit is that the React project has `proxy` set to `localhost:8080` in the `package.json` file and that the Express app listens to port 8080 in `server.js`.
 Take a look!

 **Installation**